-Future labor shortfalls of medical professionals predicted due to new demands of health-care reformJuly 6th, 2011 in Other /
+Future labor shortfalls of medical professionals predicted due to new demands of health-care reformJuly 6, 2011 in Medicine & Health / Other

 One consequence of the expanded access to health care facilitated by health care reform will be a shortfall in the necessary numbers of physicians and other advanced medical professionals.
 According to a study published in the June issue of the Journal of the American College of Surgeons, the United States will face serious shortages in the combined workforce of physicians, advance practice nurses, and physician assistants over the next two decades.
 The study concluded that, without an adequate supply of advanced medical professionals, the U.S. won't meet the goals of health care reform.